johnny-liaw/obsidian/Software Engineering/Tooling/Erlang/Elixir.md

 # What is Elixir?
-A [[Functional Programming]] language based on Erlang offering high levels of concurrency.
+A [[Functional Programming]] language based on Erlang offering high levels of concurrency and resiliency.